changbingY/LingGym/README.md

 ## Overview

-LingGym is a benchmark dataset with three file types:
+LingGym is a new benchmark that evaluates LLMs’ capacity for metalinguistic reasoning using Interlinear Glossed Text (IGT) and grammatical descriptions extracted from 18 typologically diverse reference grammars.

-CSV files: extracted examples and explanations from grammar books.
+In this github repo.
+We release three types of datasets:

-Benchmark data: the complete dataset used for benchmark evaluation (done).
+1. Benchmark data (Main): the complete dataset used for benchmark evaluation.

-IGT files: all IGT-format data extracted from grammar books.
+2. CSV files: extracted examples and explanations from grammar books.

-I will continue to update all files and code during the next two weeks.
+3. IGT files: all IGT-format data extracted from grammar books.